Nelson's Pillar: Destruction

 On 8 March 1966, a powerful explosion destroyed the upper portion of the Pillar and brought Nelson's statue crashing to the ground amid hundreds of tons of rubble.
 O'Connell Street was almost deserted at the time, although a dance in the nearby Hotel Metropole's ballroom was about to end and brought crowds on to the street.
-There were no casualties—a taxi-driver parked close by had a narrow escape—and damage to property was relatively light given the strength of the blast.
+There were no casualties—a taxi driver parked close by had a narrow escape—and damage to property was relatively light given the strength of the blast.
 What was left of the Pillar was a jagged stump, 70 ft high.

 In the first government response to the action, the Justice minister, Brian Lenihan, condemned what he described as "an outrage which was planned and committed without any regard to the lives of the citizens".
 This response was considered "tepid" by The Irish Times, whose editorial deemed the attack "a direct blow to the prestige of the state and the authority of the government".
 Kennedy suggests that government anger was mainly directed at what they considered a distraction from the official 50th anniversary celebrations of the Rising.

 The absence of the pillar was regretted by some who felt the city had lost one of its most prominent landmarks.
-The Irish Literary Association was anxious that, whatever future steps were taken, the lettering on the pedestal should be preserved; the Irish Times reported that the Royal Irish Academy of Music was considering legal measures to prevent removal of the remaining stump.
+The Irish Literary Association was anxious that, whatever future steps were taken, the lettering on the pedestal should be preserved; The Irish Times reported that the Royal Irish Academy of Music was considering legal measures to prevent removal of the remaining stump.
 Reactions among the general public were relatively light-hearted, typified by the numerous songs inspired by the incident.
-These included the immensely popular "Up Went Nelson", set to the tune of "John Brown's Body" and performed by a group of Belfast schoolteachers, which remained at the top of the Irish charts for eight weeks.
+These included the immensely popular "Up Went Nelson", set to the tune of "John Brown's Body" and performed by a group of Belfast schoolteachers.
 An American newspaper reported that the mood in the city was one of gaiety, with shouts of "Nelson has lost his last battle!"
-Some accounts relate that the Irish president, Éamon de Valera, phoned The Irish Press to suggest the headline: "British Admiral Leaves Dublin By Air"—according to the senator and presidential candidate David Norris, "the only recorded instance of humour in that lugubrious figure".
+Some accounts relate that the Irish president, Éamon de Valera, phoned The Irish Press to suggest the headline: "British Admiral Leaves Dublin By Air".